 - Vectorized filter execution requires AVX2 instruction set.

 - Filters with any SQL function, such as

 - Filters with any pseudo-function or operator, such as

 - Only the following arithmetic operations are allowed to be present in the

-- Only filters with fixed-size columns are supported: BOOLEAN, BYTE, GEOBYTE, SHORT, GEOSHORT, CHAR, INT, GEOINT, STRING, FLOAT, LONG, GEOLONG, DATE, TIMESTAMP, DOUBLE.
+- Only filters with fixed-size columns are supported: BOOLEAN, BYTE, GEOBYTE, SHORT, GEOSHORT, CHAR, INT, GEOINT, SYMBOL, FLOAT, LONG, GEOLONG, DATE, TIMESTAMP, DOUBLE.